Milles98/mille-silicion-react/README.md

-This is one of my school projects, learning HTML/SCSS, JavaScript & React.
+This is one of my school projects, using HTML/SCSS, JavaScript & React.

-The assignment was recreating a website that is already designed.
-Creating it from scratch, to get it looking as similar as possible with responsiveness and sending responses to an API.
+The assignment was creating a stylish website.
+Made to be responsive and sending responses to an API to gather news.

 View: https://mille-silicion-react.vercel.app/